-Doctoral students applying for a master’s degree en route should submit the PhD Continuation form to their departments for signature and apply to graduate online in SIS for the PhD.
+Doctoral Students applying for a master’s degree en route MUST submit the PhD Continuation form to the Enrolled Students Office prior to the degree application due date.
 GSAS will adjust their records in SIS accordingly.

 Step Two: Verify Requirements and UVa Transcripts